0/SpanishAcquisition/README.md

 and run with, for example:

-    ./runtests ./devices/tektronix/tests/server/test_awg5014b.py
+    ./runtests --no-skip ./spacq/devices/tektronix/tests/server/test_awg5014b.py

-## Miscellaneous

-A formatted listing of all relevant files can be shown with:

-    tree -I '*.pyc|__init__.py' --noreport -F --dirsfirst -C

-And only the directories with:

-    tree --noreport -F --dirsfirst -C -d
+Configuration of external resources should be done by copying and editing the example file:

+    cp test-config.py ~/.spacq-test-config.py